-Witley C of E Infant School staff are trained to be aware of risk indicators of FGM.
+All staff are trained to be aware of risk indicators of FGM.

-Concerns about FGM outside of the mandatory reporting duty should be reported using the setting's Safeguarding and Child protection procedures.
+Concerns about FGM outside of the mandatory reporting duty should be reported using Witley Infant School's Safeguarding and Child Protection procedures.
 Staff should be particularly alert to suspicions or concerns expressed by female children about going on a long holiday during the summer holiday.